samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

     * Objects are stored on the heap along with the string pool
     * method invocations and local variables are stored on the stack.
 Each thread of exeuction gets its own stack
 - Difference between abstract classes and interfaces?
     * Abstract classes can be 0 to 100% abstract and should be extended.
 They can have concrete or abstract methods.
+A subclass must implement all abstract methods unless it is also abstract.
-    * Interfaces are 100% abstract and must be implemented
+    * Interfaces are 100% abstract and must be implemented.
+Interface methods are implicitly public and abstract.
+Interface variables are implicitly public, static, and final.
 - What is exception handling?
 How would you implement it?
     * Exception handling is when the JVM throws an exception and you catch the exception or duck it.
     * To duck an exception in a method it should use the throws keyword to indicate it may throw that exception.
 It should still be handled later with a try/catch block